Robust utility maximisation under proportional transaction costs for c\`adl\`ag price processes: Formulation of the problem

-In each model, we assume that the risky asset $S^{\theta}$ can be traded under proportional transaction costs $\lambda\in(0,1)$.
+Similar models using this particular approach of time change also include general subordinators (see \cite{geman2001} for details).
+These models are relevant because they are capable of modelling the local uncertainty of the information flow that influences the price of the risky asset, and therefore require jump processes.
+On the other hand, the described models are tailor-made for statistical inference and model calibration, and therefore contain an important component for practical applications. \end{example} In each model, we assume that the risky asset $S^{\theta}$ can be traded under proportional transaction costs $\lambda\in(0,1)$.
 That is, an agent can buy the risky asset at the higher \textit{ask price} price $S^{\theta}$ but can only sell it at the lower \textit{bid price} $(1-\lambda)S^{\theta}$.
 The riskless asset can be traded without transaction costs.